Typeform has over 125,000 paying customers, whereas SurveyMonkey has almost a million.

 - Image Choice

-Other than these, all other question types are available in the premium versions.
+All other types are available in the premium plans.
 These include file upload, payment support, image A/B tests, star rating, click map, slider, and more.

 - Email address